Ko-Jo Cue: 1989–2009: Early life and musical beginnings

-Amankwaa was born in Adum, a suburb of Kumasi but he was mainly raised by his grandmother in Bantama [another suburb of Kumasi].
+Amankwaa was born in Adum, a suburb of Kumasi, but he was mainly raised by his grandmother in Bantama, another suburb of Kumasi.
 Growing up in a house filled with his entire extended family and sleeping in a room with 5 cousins, an auntie and his grandmother, the values of family were instilled in him at an early age.
 These values are shared in most of his songs.

 At age 9, he fell in love with Ghanaian rap music when his cousin Rebel [who was an amateur dancehall artiste] introduced him to Obrafour's first album Pae Mu Ka.
-He wrote the lyrics to a particular track (Aden) down and learnt to recite it over time.
+He wrote the lyrics to a particular track (Aden) down and learned to recite it over time.
 After succeeding, he decided to start writing his own rhymes as a means to escape his surroundings and share his thoughts with the world.

-In 2005, he gained admission to the Kumasi Anglican High School which is famous for being the alma mater musicians such as Okyeame Kwame, Lord Kenya and Noble Nketiah.
+In 2005, he gained admission to the Kumasi Anglican High School, which is famous for being the alma mater of musicians such as Okyeame Kwame, Lord Kenya and Noble Nketiah.
 It was here that he started seriously considering music as a career path.

-In 2008, he met two aspiring musicians K-Wu and Kuul D (together known as Soulbrothaz) who introduced him to Macfancy, a 3rd year pharmacy student at KNUST who made beats in his spare time.
-The two hooked up and started recording in a bedroom studio owned by a fellow Nigerian student called Okechukwu a.k.a.
-Drillmeister.
-Macfancy will make the beats and mix the recordings afterwards.
-The two will go on to record over 10 songs (some of which made it onto his first mixtape) and Ko-Jo operating under the name Jazzy Flo posted the songs on his Facebook and Reverbnation page, attracting the attention of Tallal Sangari, the C.E.O of Primitive Music who offered the young up-start a deal.
+In 2008, he met two aspiring musicians, K-Wu and Kuul D (together known as Soulbrothaz), who introduced him to Macfancy, a 3rd year pharmacy student at KNUST who made beats in his spare time.
+The two hooked up and started recording in a bedroom studio owned by a fellow Nigerian student called Okechukwu, known as Drillmeister.
+Macfancy would produce instrumentals and mix the recordings afterwards.
+The two will go on to record over 10 songs (some of which made it onto his first mixtape), and Ko-Jo, operating under the name Jazzy Flo posted the songs on his Facebook and Reverbnation page, attracting the attention of Tallal Sangari, the C.E.O of Primitive Music, who offered the young upstart a deal.

-Under the guidance of Tallal Sangari a.k.a.
-Tee, Ko-Jo Cue adopted his new moniker and started a journey to discover himself as an artist beginning with the release of his first mixtape.
+Under the guidance of Tallal Sangari, known as Tee, Ko-Jo Cue adopted his new moniker and started a journey to discover himself as an artist, beginning with the release of his first mixtape.